EnviDat/ckan-container/README.md

 SOLR_ADMIN_PASS=xxxxxx
 SOLR_CKAN_PASS=xxxxxx

+## Modify .env for environment

+- Change the _INTERNAL_REG_ variable to match the desired container registry.

 ## Running

+- Once the .env is configured, build the images with `docker compose build`
-- Once the secrets are set, run with `docker compose up -d`
+- Then once the secrets are set, run with `docker compose up -d`